kobotoolbox/kobo-docker/README.md

 ## Important notice when upgrading from commit [`5c2ef02` (March 4, 2019)](https://github.com/kobotoolbox/kobo-docker/commit/5c2ef0273339bee5c374830f72e52945947042a8) or earlier

-Running current releases of KoBoToolbox requires you to upgrade your Postgres and Mongo databases.
+Running current releases of KoboToolbox requires you to upgrade your PostgreSQL and MongoDB databases.
 Please follow [these instructions](./doc/March-2019-Upgrade.md).

 If you do not, the application may not start or your data may not be visible.

 ## Important notice when upgrading from commit between [`51aeccb` (March 11, 2019)](https://github.com/kobotoolbox/kobo-docker/commit/51aeccb91316d640f30e28190b936ae48d56c468) and [`TBC` (May XX, 2022)]()

-Running current releases of KoBoToolbox requires you to upgrade your Postgres and Mongo databases.
+Running current releases of KoboToolbox requires you to upgrade your PostgreSQL and MongoDB databases.
 Please follow [these instructions](./doc/May-2022-Upgrade.md).

 If you do not, the application may not start or your data may not be visible.